Machesney Airport

-Machesney Airport was a small rural airport located in Machesney Park, Illinois, United States.
+Machesney Airport, officially opened as Rockford Airport, was a small rural airport located in Machesney Park, Illinois, United States.

 History

+The airport was established by Fred Machesney, a barnstorming aviator, who acquired a 55-acre tract of land in June 1927 and expanded it to 160 acres.
+It officially opened as the "Rockford Airport" on July 8, 1927, with three 60-foot-square hangars capable of housing twelve aircraft, two smaller hangars, a workshop, a classroom, and a waiting room.

+On August 18, 1928, aviators Bert "Fish" Hassell and Parker "Shorty" Cramer departed the field in the Stinson monoplane Greater Rockford, attempting to fly the Great Circle route to Stockholm, Sweden.
+Running low on fuel, they made a forced landing in Greenland and were out of contact until September 2; they returned to Rockford on October 18, 1928.

-The airport was organized by Fred Machesney in 1927.
-The airfield was used during World War II by the US military as a stopover for fighter planes heading to the Soviet Union.
-The airfield had a few buildings and a restaurant.
-Aircraft parked on the dirt and grass ramp and took off on a grass runway.
+A revolving beacon was donated and installed at the field to support airmail service, and Northwest Airways used the airport on its mail routes from 1930 to 1933.
+In 1939, the airport partnered with Beloit College to run a Civilian Pilot Training Program; from 1939 to 1943 it trained 1,139 military students and an estimated 2,000 civilian students.
+The airfield was used during World War II as a stopover for United States military aircraft being ferried to the Soviet Union.
+The airfield had a few buildings and a restaurant; aircraft parked on the dirt and grass ramp and took off on a grass runway.

 In the early 1960s, the airport offered flying lessons for $12 an hour, using circa 1939 Aeronca Champs as trainers.
 At least two of the instructors, Vince Block and Van Guilder, had been barnstormers, like the airport owner.

 A tornado in 1966 damaged hangars and aircraft at the airport.
+Longtime instructor Harold Bish later described the field as "the oldest longest operating Fixed Base Operator in the U.S."

 Decline and redevelopment

-After the Greater Rockford Airport opened, business at Machesney Airport declined, and it closed in 1974.
+After the Greater Rockford Airport (now Chicago Rockford International Airport) opened, business at Machesney Airport declined.
+The airport closed in 1974, 20 years after the Greater Rockford Airport opened.

-The name of the airport founder was used to name the new Machesney Park Village, formed within the bounds of what is still called North Park.
-After closing, the airport property was used to house the Machesney Park Mall.
+The name of the airport's founder was used to name the new Machesney Park village, formed within the bounds of what is still called North Park.
+After closing, the airport property was redeveloped as the Machesney Park Mall in 1978.